Sorry for Trolling

-I learned a lot new information on how the systems of government work, game theory, economics, power.
+I learned a lot of new information on how the systems of government work, game theory, economics and power.
 I was studying society to make the world a better place – more equitable for people like myself.

-I’ve always had some sort of an understanding of the corruption and injustice in the world from my background and how far I had come from where I started.
+I’ve always had some sort of an understanding of the corruption and injustice from my background and how far I had come from where I started.

 When I would see an article spouting absolute non-sense, I couldn’t help but post a comment, maybe with a link to my article.

 I would get tons of likes, tons of traffic, so I started doing a regimented routine of looking at the news, commenting, or “trolling” the weak articles used to scare or manipulate public opinion for financial gain.

 At that point, I thought it would make a difference.
 It did, in a way, by helping me perfect my argument.
 I was in my mid 20’s at that point, learning about different things.

 Regardless, I was making money off of a few of my websites.
 It was good money actually.
 Still had issues with my drivers license, and living in Los Angeles at the time, it was hard to get around such a large, sprawling city.